Master of Library and Information Science: Curriculum

 Students frequently have an opportunity to specialize in one or more aspects of library and information science.
 It is common for these types of librarians to hold dual master's degrees.
 They may choose specializations that serve law and medical institutions and their higher education equivalents, law school and medical school.
-Most law librarians are required to hold both a master's degree in the library field as well as a law degree (the Juris Doctor, or J.D.).
+Most law librarians are required to hold both a master's degree in the library field as well as a Juris Doctor degree.
 Law librarians often work in a specialized law library, law office, or within a government agency.
 They often have advanced knowledge of law library classification systems (including the Moys Classification Scheme outside the U.S.) and government documents.
 Medical librarians often hold an undergraduate degree in a pre-medical field such as biology.
 Like the law librarian, they may have a second master's degree, often a Master of Public Health (MPH).
 Some additionally hold a practicing medical credential, such as a Registered Nurse (RN).
 Medical librarians can also acquire an advanced medical librarian credential that is commonly required for medical library directors in the U.S., called the Academy of Health Information Professionals (AHIP) credential, offered through the Medical Library Association.
 In their careers, medical librarians are often expected to gain clinical experience working in a hospital environment or academic experience within a medical school.
 Specializations like archival science, heritage studies, and museum studies are closely tied to the history professions; therefore, an undergraduate or graduate degree in history can be especially valuable.
 Another specialization is K–12 librarianship.
 The curriculum for this specialization varies significantly from the others by focusing on developing the student's knowledge of educational principals (pedagogy) and the acquisition of skills to meet state educational requirements pertaining to child learning development.
 School librarians need to acquire state certification prior to being hired.
 An undergraduate or graduate degree in education and being a certified teacher is often a desired, but not required, qualification.